sstarr1879/app1/README.md

+# Flask-plotly
-# Flask-plotly \n A simple flask dashboard with plotly
+A simple flask dashboard with plotly.